-From November this year, patients using the NHS app will be able to view all new entries made in their GP records.
+From November 2023, patients using the NHS app will be able to view all new entries made in their GP records.
 This is an NHS initiative to give patients greater access to their health information.

 Upon reviewing your records, you may feel that certain notes made by our clinicians are incorrect and you may wish to request that they are removed.